darwinrozario/codedocumentor-devspark/README.md

 #### Purpose and Overview

 This CSS file styles the web application, including file upload sections, progress bars, documentation display, chatbot interface, and fullscreen mode.
 It also supports dark mode.
+The styles are extensively commented within the file itself.

 ### 📄 static/js/chatbot.js

 #### Purpose and Overview

 This JavaScript file implements the chatbot's frontend functionality, handling user input, sending requests to the backend, receiving and displaying responses, and managing chatbot visibility.
+The code is well-commented and uses modern JavaScript features.

 ### 📄 static/js/script.js

 #### Purpose and Overview

 This JavaScript file manages the main frontend logic, including file uploads, display of file lists, documentation generation requests, display of generated documentation, copy and download functionality, and fullscreen mode.
 It also includes a function to convert HTML to Markdown.
+The code is modular and well-organized.

 ### 📄 templates/index.html

 #### Purpose and Overview

 This HTML file provides the main user interface for the Code Auto-Documenter web application.
 It uses Tailwind CSS for styling and includes sections for file uploads, progress display, documentation output, and the chatbot.
+The HTML is well-structured and uses semantic elements.

 ## 🚀 Setup and Installation

 ### Prerequisites

-* Python 3.7+
+- Python 3.7+
-* Node.js and npm (optional, for frontend development)
+- Node.js and npm (optional, for frontend development)
-* A Google Cloud Platform (GCP) project with the Gemini API enabled and a valid API key.
+- A Google Cloud Platform (GCP) project with the Gemini API enabled and a valid API key.
 The API key should be set as the environment variable `GEMINI_API_KEY` or within the `config.yaml` file.

 ### Installation Steps